 Once again, I returned to Bali (if you haven’t already guessed by this stage, Bali is my favorite place on earth) and started planning the next steps forward for my business.

-With the assistance of my good friend Jonas, (@thefreedomcomplex) we planned a 10-Day Travel Blogging & Photography Workshop in Bali for anyone who was interested in learning first-hand from two successful creators.
+With the assistance of my good friend Jonas, we planned a 10-Day Travel Blogging and Photography Workshop in Bali for anyone who was interested in learning first-hand from two successful creators.

-In November 2018, we had 9 awesome people fly out to Bali to join our workshop which turned out to be a great success and an incredible experience for all that were involved.
+In November 2018, we had 9 aspiring bloggers and creators fly out to Bali to join our workshop which turned out to be a great success and an incredible experience for all that were involved.

-The next stop was Thailand to spend Christmas and New Year’s with Kathy’s family and we traveled across the entire country, creating content for my channels along the way.
+The next stop was Thailand to spend Christmas and New Year’s and I traveled across the entire country creating content for my channels along the way.

 My next biggest tourism job was in January 2019 with a company called Travel Talk Tours, where I was invited on a 15-day Egypt and Jordan tour.
 Man, was this a trip of a lifetime!

-Following this trip, Travel Talk Tours were so pleased with my previous work in Egypt and Jordan that they invited me on a 10-day tour around Morocco.
+Following this trip, Travel Talk Tours was so pleased with my previous work in Egypt and Jordan that they invited me on a 10-day tour around Morocco.

 See the full blog post here → 8-Day Switzerland Itinerary.

 In April 2018, I was selected to participate in the annual Kerala Blog Express, a 3-week road trip around Kerala, India.
 So, the next thing I knew, I was on a plane to India.